bnadji/BAlert/README.md

 is the offset to the left of the left edge of the previous alert.

 - `staggerY`: the vertical offset used on the second and subsequent alerts when multiple alerts are stacked.
-The valid values have the same interpretation as if `staggerX`, except replace horizontal with vertical,  width with height and left and right with top and down respectively.
+Values have the same interpretation as in `staggerX`, except replace horizontal with vertical,  width with height and left and right with top and down respectively.

 >Note: Units other than `px` and `rem` or other invalid strings are silently ignored and the value is assumed to be in default `px` units.